FlushingBaseball/groupProject1/README.md

 # Goals
-    0. store movies already red in localy? to cache commonly called data?
+    0. store movies already read in locally? to cache commonly called data?
     1. Login (IN PROGRESS)
     2. user favorites (NOT STARTED)